 Assertive behavior

-Visual contact Straight visual contact, without being too persistent.
+Visual Straight visual contact, without being too persistent.

+contact · ·

-Posture a) Looks up to the person;
+Posture a).
+Looks up to the person;

-b) Looks straight in the person's eyes, while his body has a non symmetrical posture:
+b) Looks straight in the person's eyes, while his body has a non symmetrical

-his hands and feet are relaxed, held in the same position on each side.
+posture: his hands and feet are relaxed, held in the same position on each side.

 c) Slightly bended towards his interlocutor.

 Gesture Easy, relaxed hands that emphasize verbal expressions.

 Distance He maintains an appropriate personal distance, of approximately 0,5-1,5 meters.

-The time of , 1 0,
+The time of He offers the answers, without hesitation, as soon as the speaker has finished

-response and he interrupts him only to finish his interaction.
+response talking, and he interrupts him only to finish his interaction.

 The voice Ferme, an appropriate volume of the voice, without being too loud or slow.

 Aggressive behavior

-Visual contact Lack of expressiveness, narrow, cold.
+Visual Lack of expressiveness, narrow, cold.

+contact

 Posture Rigid

 Gesture His hands are clenched; he has wide gestures, especially over his shoulders.

 Distance Smaller than 0,5 meters.

 The time of Low, with often interruptions.

 response

 The voice Very low with a high conversational rate.

 Passive behavior

-Visual contact Looks down or other ways.
+Visual Looks down or other ways.

+contact

 Posture Not facing the other person, rigid, symmetric.

 Gesture Continues moves, with small gestures besides the body.

 Distance Larger than 1,5 meters.

-The time of
+The time of A great distance between the time when the speaker has finished his message and

-response time he must response.
+response the time he must response.

 The voice Very low volume, with a low conversational rate.